mostafa-IK03/IoT-Based-Smart-Agriculture-System-Using-ESP32/README.md

 ## Features

 - **Real-Time Monitoring**: Tracks rainfall, soil moisture, and ambient temperature.
-- **Automated Pump Control**: Turns the water pump ON/OFF based on sensor data.
+- **Automated/Manual Pump Control**: Turns the water pump ON/OFF based on sensor data and from the webpage.
-- **Web Interface**: Provides a user-friendly dashboard to view sensor readings and manually control the pump.
+- **Web Interface**: Provides a user-friendly HTML/CSS dashboard to view sensor readings and manually control the pump.
 - **Wi-Fi Connectivity**: Allows remote access and monitoring from any device connected to the network.
 - **Energy Efficient**: Minimizes water wastage by making informed watering decisions.